jackssrt/robloxnotif/README.md

 # Setup

-Step 0: Download and install [Python](https://www.python.org/downloads/).\
+Step 0: Download and install the latest version of [Python 3](https://www.python.org/downloads/).\
 Step 1: Download the code from GitHub.\
-Step 2: Install the dependencies using pip in a command prompt:\
+Step 2: Install the dependencies using pip in a command prompt or terminal:\
 `pip install -r requirements.txt`\
 Step 3: Create a file named `config.jsonc` in the folder.\
 Step 4: Paste this into the file you just created: